E.coli outbreak looks set to infect Chipotle's same-outlet sales

-(Reuters) - Same-restaurant sales at Chipotle Mexican Grill Inc, hit by an E.coli outbreak at its restaurants, look set to decline for the first time since the burrito chain was spun off from McDonald’s Corp in 2006.
+Nov 23 (Reuters) - Chipotle Mexican Grill Inc’s fourth-quarter same-restaurant sales look set to decline for the first time since the burrito chain was spun off from McDonald’s Corp in 2006, following an E.coli outbreak in its restaurants.

 The company on Friday said the outbreak, initially limited to restaurants in Washington state and Oregon, had spread to four additional states: California, Ohio, New York and Minnesota.